amilkyboi/netnate/content/posts/arch-linux.md

 ### 1.1 Install a torrent client

 Download a torrent client like [qBittorrent](https://www.qbittorrent.org/download).
 On the same page, open the Checksums and Library Versions tab and copy the SHA-256 checksum for the 64-bit installer.
-Open PowerShell, navigate to the Downloads folder by typing `cd C:\Users\Nathan\Downloads` and then type `(Get-FileHash .\qbittorrent_4.5.2_x64_setup.exe).Hash -eq "f2ec7fa4c5ae273d6d7181c0c9df225eb8ce8e0e85577b236c7b335c093f2e71"`.
+Open PowerShell, navigate to the Downloads folder by typing `cd C:\Users\user\Downloads` and then type `(Get-FileHash .\qbittorrent_4.5.2_x64_setup.exe).Hash -eq "f2ec7fa4c5ae273d6d7181c0c9df225eb8ce8e0e85577b236c7b335c093f2e71"`.
 If the prompt returns `True`, the downloaded file can be installed.
 Alternatively, install qBittorrent using winget by typing `winget install qBittorrent.qBittorrent` in a PowerShell terminal.

 ### 1.2 Install GPG